yimian/ym-svg-sprite/readme.md

 ## How

-This plugin uses 'file-loader' to load svg files, and uses 'svg-sprite-loader' to build svg sprite.
+This plugin uses 'file-loader' to load normal svg files, and uses 'svg-sprite-loader' to build svg sprite.

 Also, it uses 'svgo' and 'svgo-loader' to compress svg sprite.(It deletes the titles and annotations in svg)